 A protein shake is just a convenient way to increase the amount of high-quality protein you get from your diet.

 To get 20 grams of protein from a chicken breast, for example, you’d need to put the chicken breast in the oven, wait until it was cooked, and then eat it.
-The total amount of time required to get 20 grams of protein into your system is going to be somewhere in the region of 30 minutes.

 It’s quick and it’s easy.

-Protein shakes also contain a relatively small number of calories.
-With a whey protein isolate, for example, you get protein and very little else.
 Most protein-rich foods will typically be higher in carbs and fat, so you end up consuming more calories to get the same amount of protein.

 On a per serving basis, the protein shake will probably work out a lot cheaper too.

-How Whey Protein Shakes Compare to Milk
+Whey Protein vs Milk

 There was an interesting study done by a team of Norwegian researchers, who took two groups of untrained men and women, and got them to lift weights three days a week for three months [1].